San Diego Safari Park is a wildlife paradise in Southern California.

 What to do at San Diego Zoo Safari Park

-There are many exciting ways you can interact with the wildlife at the Park.
+You can interact with the wildlife at the Park in many exciting ways.

-The Africa Safari is a 30-minute guided tour that happens on an open-air tram.
+The Africa Safari is a 30-minute guided tour on an open-air tram.

 The tram takes a 4 km (2.5 miles) long route through San Diego Zoo Safari Park’s field habitats, and visitors get to wild animals such as giraffes, rhinos, elephants, antelopes, etc.

-African Tram Safaris start from the African Outpost, which is 20 minutes walk from the attraction entrance.
+African Tram Safaris start from the African Outpost, a 20-minute walk from the attraction entrance.

 The Tram trips start at 10 am and continue till 45 minutes before the park closes.